facebook-devc-latam/oakbot-intro/README.md

 1) Navigate to the [following tutorial](https://devcenter.heroku.com/articles/getting-started-with-nodejs#introduction) to deploy your Bot Server to Heroku.

-2) Once you go through those steps, make sure to add your APP_SECRET, PAGE_TOKEN, AND VALIDATION_TOKEN to your [config variables](https://devcenter.heroku.com/articles/config-vars).
+2) Once you go through those steps, make sure to do the following APP_SECRET, PAGE_TOKEN, AND VALIDATION_TOKEN to your [config variables](https://devcenter.heroku.com/articles/config-vars).

+3) You stopped running your instance of ngrok so that heroku can use the port

-3) Navigate to the Messenger Platform in your Browser and scroll down to WebHooks.
+4) Navigate to the Messenger Platform in your Browser and scroll down to WebHooks.
 Click on 'edit subscription' and update your WebHook link to point to your Heroku link + /webhook